Recall that the bump map normal

 , the result is the following:

-This expression requires the surface to lie in the plane and that
+This expression requires the surface to lie in the

 the